No. 20 Washington St beats Boise St 47-44 in 3 overtimes

 “You’ve always got to believe to come up with a victory,” receiver Renard Bell said.

 Both starting quarterbacks left the game.
-Cozart replaced Brett Rypien, and WSU’s Tyler Hilinski replaced an injured Luke Falk.
+Cozart replaced Brett Rypien, and WSU’s Tyler Hilinski came on for an injured Luke Falk.

+“I thought we played with some guts,” Boise State coach Bryan Harsin said.
+“I thought we fought.”

 After Hilinski was intercepted by Durrant Miles at midfield, Cozart threw a 47-yard touchdown pass to Cedrick Wilson on the second play and Boise State led 24-10 early in the fourth.